spacemeshos/multiple_post_services_demo/readme.md

-> [!WARNING]
-> This is still in progress guide.
-But it consists already useful information.

 # Introduction

 This guide aims to demonstrate the setup of multiple post services using go-spacemesh.
 It assumes familiarity with the setup and employs a standalone network for ease of illustration.